-I know, this just sounds so wrong and normally I would quietly encourage you to eat one warm but trust me, that caramel is hot as tar straight out of the oven and although it is worth a tongue burn, that would inhibit your ability to enjoy then later so I’m thinking of your safety here.
+I know, this just sounds so wrong and normally I would quietly encourage you to eat one warm but trust me, that caramel is hot as tar straight out of the oven.
+Although it is worth a tongue burn, that would inhibit your ability to enjoy then later so I’m thinking of your safety here.

 Did you see how easy that was?
 Seriously!
 It is amazing that a bar with this much deliciousness can be done with so little effort.

-- 2 cups self rising flour
+- 2 cups self-rising flour

-- 2 cups old fashioned oats
+- 2 cups old-fashioned oats

 - 1 1/2 cups packed dark brown sugar

 - 1 cup butter melted